 -After approval of the group by the Home Office, agree that the group can accept the refugee family

-You can access Home Office guidance for Local Authorities here
+The Home Office have produced guidance for Local Authorities.

 If you are a Local Authority in the North West you can contact us for further advice, our Resettlement Lead will always be happy to help.